zeedre/fsm/README.md

 ```
 The boss might have something to say . . .

 So, the real joy here is that there is not a single if statement to support these complex logical paths.

+In this simple example, there are 3 ways to get to the end state.
+Each way has a different set of code that runs when that transition is called.

 Think about how awesome it is to get rid of ifs.
 Suddenly the code is hugely testeable!

 ##Some settings